 Otherwise, padVal[ dir ] is set equal to 0.

-The prediction luma sample value predSamplesLX[ xL ][ yL ] is derived by invoking the luma sample 8-tap interpolation filtering process as specified in clause 8.5.6.3.2 with ( xIntL, yIntL ), ( xFracL, yFracL ), refPicLX, sbWidth, sbHeight, ( xSb, ySb ) and padVal as inputs.
+The prediction luma sample value predSamplesLX[ xL ][ yL ] is derived by invoking the luma sample 8-tap interpolation filtering process as specified in clause 8.5.6.3.2 with ( xIntL − bdofFlag, yIntL − bdofFlag), ( xFracL, yFracL ), refPicLX, sbWidth, sbHeight, ( xSb, ySb ) and padVal as inputs.

 Otherwise (cIdx is not equal to 0), the following applies: